ibanmarco/tf-datamodeling-redshift/README.md

 # DataWarehouse with RDS PostgreSQL and Redshift

 This module creates a private Redshift cluster and RDS PostgreSQL instance only reachable from a bastion host.
-This module The default VPC is used as main infrastructure and this module It doesn't create either additional VPCs therefore it requires to define the proper `vpc_id` and `subnet_id` to integrate it with your current infrastructure.
+It doesn't create either additional VPCs therefore it requires to define the proper `vpc_id` and `subnet_id` to integrate it with your current infrastructure.
 The security groups have been configured in order to access to PostgreSQL and RedShift via SSH tunneling from your own laptop.

 ## Variables: